-4.4 Taking stock
+4.6 Taking stock

-This section has documented four findings.
+In the preceding two sections, we have documented four findings.
 First, the start dates of the CDR transitions are more dispersed over time than the start dates of the CBR transitions.
 Second, transitions in both fertility and mortality have been getting faster over time.
-Third, in spite of this increase in the speed of the transitions, the average GDP per capita at the start of the CDR and CBR transition is similar across time.
-Finally, we have significant demographic contagion, whereby a transition in one country is statistically associated with following transitions in countries that are close to it geographically and have related legal systems.
+Third, despite this increase in the speed of the transitions, the average GDP per capita at the start of the CDR and CBR transition is similar across time.
+Finally, we have significant demographic contagion, whereby a transition in one country is statistically associated with following transitions in countries close to it geographically and linguistically.
+We show that this contagion framework explains the timing of transitions well when formulated in terms of diffusion through a time-invariant bilateral network and even better when formulated as time-varying diffusion from a single lead country, Great Britain.